Khajuraha

-Khajuraha is an ancient northern Indian village situated in Saharsa district of Bihar.
+Khajuraha is an ancient northern Indian village situated in the Saharsa district of Bihar.
 It is one of the largest panchayats of the state, both by area and population.
 The origin of the name Khajuraha is unknown.
 Khajuraha is part of Sonbarsa Raj block of Saharsa district.
 Some of the neighbouring places include Chandiasthan Gazipaita (2 km south), Biratpur, Lagma, and Golma.
 Saint Pritamnath (Babajee) lived in this village.

 Geography

-Khajuraha and its surrounding areas are a flat alluvial plain forming part of the Kosi river basin.
+Khajuraha and its surrounding area lies in a flat alluvial plain, forming part of the Kosi river basin.
 This makes the land very fertile.

-Flooding was a major reason for the poor connectivity of the area, as bridges tend to get washed away.
+Flooding was historically a major reason for the poor connectivity of the area, as bridges tended to get washed away.
 Newer roads are more stable, and there has been less flooding in the last few decades.

 Population

-Khajuraha is highly populated village but it is well distributed among tollas and there is considerable area gap between tollas.
-As per Population Census 2011, Khajuraha village has total population of 8291 consisting of 4358 males and 3933 females.
-So the sex ratio of Khajuraha village is 902 which is less but is similar like other surrounding village of Bihar.
-But it has been observed that child sex ratio is better in Khajuraha.
-As per 2011 census report, literacy rare is around 51.26%.
-Male has higher literacy rate as 62.61% as compared to female literacy rate as 38.59%.
+Khajuraha is a highly populated village, but with a good distribution and considerable space between tollas.
+As per the 2011 Population Census, Khajuraha village has a total population of 8291, consisting of 4358 males and 3933 females.
+As a result, the sex ratio of Khajuraha village is about 9:10 females to males, slightly lower than, but similar to, other surrounding villages in Bihar.
+However, the sex ratio of children is more equal in Khajuraha.
+Per the 2011 census report, the literacy rate is around 51.26%.
+Males have a higher literacy rate at 62.61%, with female literacy at 38.59%.